bthate/botlib/docs/index.rst

 BOTLIB also has the possibility to serve as a UDP to IRC relay where you can send UDP packages to the bot and have txt displayed on the channel.

-use the 'budp' command to send text via the bot to the channel on the irc server:
+Use the 'budp' command to send text via the bot to the channel on the irc server:

 ::

  $ tail -f /var/log/syslog | budp

-to send the tail output to the IRC channel you can use python3 code to send a UDP packet to botlib, it's unencrypted txt send to the bot and display on the joined channels.
+To send the tail output to the IRC channel you can use python3 code to send a UDP packet to botlib, it's unencrypted txt send to the bot and display on the joined channels.

-to send a udp packet to botlib in python3:
+To send a udp packet to botlib in python3:

 ::